qbead/qbeadWebsite/content/book/basics.md

 The `colorWheel` function turns a single number representing an angle into a color from the color wheel.

-The `triangularWave` and `parabolaWave` functions provide for a convenient periodic patterns, useful in animations.
+The `triangularWave` and `parabolaWave` functions provide for convenient periodic patterns, useful in animations.

 The `faston_slowoff` function can be used to pleasantly filter time-dependent measurements.
 For instance, it can be used to rapidly brighten an LED when a motion is detected and then slowly let the light decay after the motion stops.